MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-- Beats in Use
-- Machines Being Monitored
+- Target Machines and Beats
-- How to Use the Ansible Build
+- Using a Playbook

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.